-- ▶ You will be responsible for all charges. - ▶ Do not try to deal with gas problems yourself. - ➤ For your own safety, find out where the mains gas supply tap is.
+- ▶ You will be responsible for all charges. - ▶ Do not try to deal with gas problems yourself. - ▶ For your own safety, find out where the mains gas supply tap is.
 It is called an emergency control valve and is usually near the meter.
 Make sure you know how to turn it off.
-If the tap needs a key to operate it, the key must be fixed to the tap. - ▶ If you use a communal gas supply, make sure you know where the emergency control valve is.
-It is usually in the kitchen or in a cupboard inside your home.
+If the tap needs a key to operate it, the key must be fixed to the tap.

-- ▶ Before you switch off the mains supply, turn off all gas appliances and pilot lights.
-Turn the mains gas tap to the 'off' position (see the diagrams inside the cover of this manual).
+- ▶ If you use a communal gas supply, make sure you know where the emergency control valve is.
+It is usually in the kitchen or in a cupboard inside your home. - ▶ Before you switch off the mains supply, turn off all gas appliances and pilot lights.
+Turn the mains gas tap to the 'off' position.
 This is when the notched line of the tap points across the pipe. - ▶ Depending on why you turned the supply off, you may need a Gas Safe registered engineer to turn the supply back on.
 This is known as testing, purging, and commissioning, a recognised procedure used in the gas industry. - ▶ If you do not need a Gas Safe registered engineer before you turn the mains supply back on, make sure all gas appliances and pilot lights are still turned off.
 Put the mains gas tap back to the 'on' position.
 It is on when the notched line lies along the pipe.
 Then light the pilot lights on appliances. - ▶ If your mains tap is stiff and won't turn properly, don't force it.
 If you are not sure about any problems with gas, call us on 020 7926 6000. - ▶ If while doing an annual gas safety check, a Gas Safe registered engineer finds that any gas appliance or equipment you installed is defective, they will turn it off.
 If you turn it back on and it causes an incident, you will be liable for the damage caused. - ▶ Never turn on the gas to a cooker until you are ready to light the burner or water heater until the pilot is on. - ▶ If you have a charge key or slot meter and the gas runs out, turn off all gas taps before you put money in the meter.
-When the gas comes on, check that all pilot lights are lit. - Make sure there is plenty of ventilation around gas appliances and water heaters.
+When the gas comes on, check that all pilot lights are lit. - Make sure there is plenty of ventilation around gas appliances and water heaters. - ▶ The gas supplier is responsible for maintenance of the gas meter.
+You should contact the gas supplier if maintenance is required to the meter or if the meter needs to be moved.
+The council as your landlord is not responsible for this and will not be able to arrange this.